hederkosher/Ronen-Shershnev/README.md

 # 👨‍💻 Ronen Shershnev

-**`Software Engineer | AI Enthusiast | Problem Solver`**
+**`Software Engineer | AI & ML | Problem Solver`**

-I'm a 4th-year Software Engineering student at Afeka College of Engineering, majoring in **Artificial Intelligence**.
-I have hands-on experience in **machine learning model development**, **algorithm implementation**, and building practical solutions with AI.
-My journey combines strong technical foundations with leadership skills from my military service, where I led teams and managed mission-critical systems.
+I’m a 4th-year Software Engineering student at Afeka College of Engineering, specializing in **Artificial Intelligence**.
+I build practical, data-driven solutions with experience in **machine learning**, **deep learning (PyTorch)**, and **algorithmic problem solving**.
+My background includes leadership in the military where I led teams and operated mission-critical systems.

-I’m passionate about using **AI to solve real-world problems** and continuously expanding my knowledge in Python, deep learning, and system design.
+I’m driven by using **AI to solve real-world problems** and I love shipping end-to-end solutions: from data to deployment.

 ---

-### 🔗 Connect with Me
+### 🔗 Connect

 <p align="left">
   <a href="https://www.linkedin.com/in/ronen-shershnev-079b88382/">